Dialysis - Dialysis - MSD Manual Consumer Version

 Psychosocial considerations

 More than half of the people on long-term dialysis are 60 years of age or older.
-Older people often are better able to adapt to long-term dialysis and the loss of independence than are younger people.
-However, older people undergoing dialysis may become more dependent on their grown children or may not be able to continue living alone.
-Older people are more likely to experience fatigue from treatments.
+Older adults often are better able to adapt to long-term dialysis and the loss of independence than are younger people.
+However, older adults undergoing dialysis may become more dependent on their grown children or may not be able to continue living alone.
+Older adults are more likely to experience fatigue from treatments.
 Often, family roles and responsibilities must be modified to fit the dialysis routine, creating stress and feelings of guilt and inadequacy.

 Considerations in children

-Children whose growth has been stunted may feel isolated and different from their peers.
+Children whose growth has been stunted due to chronic kidney disease may feel isolated and different from their peers.
 Young adults and adolescents coping with identity, independence, and body image issues may find these issues further complicated by dialysis.
 Diet is an important issue for children undergoing dialysis because children must receive enough nutrients to support their growth.

 More Information